Dates: August 27 - November 19, 2018

 - Sculpture: Carrara marble, alabaster, bronze, gold, wrought iron, mosaics and stone inlay have traditionally been the materials of Italian sculptors and craftsmen.
 Sculpture courses take advantage of the reservoirs of skill and materials available in Italy with visits to artist’s studios, art foundries, and active marble carving and woodworking studios.
 Coursework is offered on the beginning, intermediate, advanced and graduate levels.

-June 4 - All participants are responsible for making their own travel arrangements to and from Italy.
-In order to arrive in Naples for the beginning of the program, June 4 this is the last possible day to depart US for Naples, Italy (June 5 – arrival date).
+- All participants are responsible for making their own travel arrangements to and from Italy.
+In order to arrive in Rome for the beginning of the program, August 26 is the last possible day to depart US for Rome, Italy (August 27 - arrival date)

-- Arrive in Naples from US.
-The program begins with an Orientation session and roll call at the hotel.
+- Arrive in Rome - The program begins with an orientation session and roll call at hotel.

 - Field trip to Siena